stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 Linux distributions and macOS include the standard [OpenSSH](https://www.openssh.org/) suite of tools for SSH.
 The OpenSSH suite provides the tools to use SSH, including an agent for SSH keys.

 If you enable an SSH key agent, all software that requires SSH can automatically authenticate to remote systems as needed by using the relevant key.
 Consider using an SSH key agent that stores your keys in an encrypted store, rather than the OpenSSH key agent.
-KeePassXC, Bitwarden, Proton Pass and 1Password can all act as SSH key agents.
+KeePassXC, Proton Pass, Bitwarden and 1Password can all act as SSH key agents.

 If you use the OpenSSH key agent, use the `ssh-keygen` command to create new SSH keys.
 For example: